-The Ultra-Aire system showed good humidity control but had the highest first cost and higher operating cost due to the continuously operating ventilation fan.
+The Ultra-Aire system showed good humidity control, but had the highest first cost and higher operating cost as a result of the continuously operating ventilation fan.
 It is a relatively costly system that may provide more quality than is needed to do the job in the production homebuilding environment.

 In two of the three systems in this category, the living space relative humidity was greater than 60% for less than 5% of the time.
 For one system, the relative humidity was greater than 60% for 16% of the time, however, that owner was satisfied with a higher dehumidistat setting.

-Filter-Vent with dehumidifier in ducted cabinet system
+Filter-Vent with Dehumidifier in Ducted Cabinet System

 The Filter-Vent with ducted dehumidifier system showed generally good humidity control but had higher first cost and much higher operating cost.
-The higher operating cost was due to the high runtime fraction of the dehumidifier and the continuously operating ventilation fan.
-The dehumidifier operated about 75% of the time due to the dehumidistat being located inside the metal cabinet instead of in the living space.
+The higher operating cost was a result of the high runtime fraction of the dehumidifier and the continuously operating ventilation fan.
+The dehumidifier operated about 75% of the time because of the dehumidistat being located inside the metal cabinet instead of in the living space.
 We suspect that the nylon strap-type dehumidistat is sensitive to both relative humidity and temperature, making it difficult to arrive at an even setting if the unit is exposed to temperature swings.
 The space inside the metal cabinet was generally warmer than the living space for the following reasons:

-1. air moving through the cabinet was a 1/3 fraction of outside air which was generally warmer than inside air;

-2. the cabinet was located in the conditioned attic, which, in the daytime, was warmer than the living space by as much as 10 °F;

-3. heat was generated by operation of the dehumidifier.
+- 1. Air moving through the cabinet was a 1/3 fraction of outside air, which was generally warmer than inside air - 2.
+The cabinet was located in the conditioned attic, which, in the daytime, was warmer than the living space by as much as 10°F - 3.
+Heat was generated by operation of the dehumidifier.